 Jury acquits longshoreman in first disorderly conduct trial from labor conflict.
 The six-woman jury deliberated just 12 minutes before acquitting Kelly Palmer, 44, of a charge of disorderly conduct for obstructing traffic.

 The gallery, made up largely of longshore supporters, burst into applause as jurors left the courtroom.
 “I’m relieved,” Kelly Palmer of Toutle said after the daylong trial.
 “I’ve never been arrested in my life.
 I couldn’t believe I was being arrested when I didn’t do anything wrong.”
 Leal Sundet, ILWU coast committeeman, said EGT engineered the arrests to make the union look bad.
+“Today’s trial clearly demonstrated the collusion between the county and EGT,” he said.
 TAKING A STAND!! – California Sheriffs UNITE in Support of the Constitution – #OWS #OcPo.
 Occupy London's 'Bank of Ideas' survives its day in court.
 Occupy activists squatting a disused UBS bank building in London, now known as the Bank of Ideas, scored a major legal victory today (Wednesday).

 Anonymous Strikes Again! – Shuts down Florida Family Association website that targeted TLC’s show “All America Muslim” OccupyResearch Demographics and Participation Survey.
 Syrian Opposition Goes on Strike.
 ‘Occupy Homes’ figure: Bank of America is one of the biggest criminals.
 By Andrew JonesSunday, December 11, 2011 12:27 EDT After being in the middle of the Occupy Our Homes day of action earlier in the week, Alfredo Carrasquillo sat down for an interview on Up with Chris Hayes Saturday morning.